kevinushey/cronR/README.md

 sudo cron start
 ```

+- For regular users, install the package from your local CRAN mirror with `install.packages("cronR")`, for installing the development version of this package: `remotes::install_github("bnosac/cronR")`
-If you want the RStudio add-in to work, also install miniUI, shiny and shinyFiles
+- If you want the RStudio add-in to work, also install miniUI, shiny and shinyFiles

 ```
+install.packages("cronR")
 install.packages('miniUI')
 install.packages('shiny')
 install.packages('shinyFiles')